 Cloudy days diffuse the light for you.
 If you're looking for pictures of blue skies and good weather, this isn't the best time to take pictures.
 However, that wonderfully diffused light will make it a great time to take portraits.
 It's also fantastic if you're working on macros of flowers or wildlife.
 Waterfall photos will benefit from the fantasy-like wonder you can achieve with slow shutter speeds and flatter lighting.

 Weather shots shouldn't be overlooked either.
-Thunderstorms raging might at first seem to indicate that your hopes of beautiful landscapes are dashed.
+Thunderstorms raging might at first seem to indicate that your hopes of beautiful landscape pictures are dashed.
 But think again.
 Those dramatic clouds, swirling rain shafts, and bolts of lightning might add the perfect element of interest to take your landscape over the top.
 Cloudy skies can provide more attention to your background by adding new textures.

 Golden Hour Photography